 The Reds in particular looked culpable in playing too safe and Matip was somewhat ineffective with his passes as some of the passes were wayward.
 Perhaps that could be the rustiness of having not played for a quiet a while.

-Both sides looked ineffective in their finishing as the match ended in an unexpected 1-1 draw.
+Both sides looked ineffective in their finishing as the game ended in an unexpected 1-1 draw.

 Reds Team Performance Ratings